-Inflation 2.25%

-Salary Increases: Through 2026 2.10-8.98% Based on age

-Thereafter 3.10-9.98% Based on age
+2.25% 2.10-8.98% Based on age 3.10-9.98% Based on age 7.00%

-Investment rate of return 7.00%

 Pre-retirement mortality rates were based on the RP-2000 Pre-Retirement mortality tables projected thirteen years using Projection Scale BB and then projected on a generational basis using the plan actuary's modified 2014 projection scales.
 Post-retirement mortality rates for male service retirements and beneficiaries are based the RP-2000 Combined Healthy Mortality Tables projected one year using Projection Scale AA and two years using the plan actuary's modified 2014 projection scales, which was further projected on a generational basis using the plan actuary's modified 2014 projection scales.
-Post- retirement mortality rates for female service retirements and beneficiaries were based the RP-2000 Combined Healthy Mortality Tables Projection scales.
-Post- retirement mortality rates for female service retirements and beneficiaries were based the RP-2000 Combined Healthy Mortality Tables projected thirteen years using Projection Scale BB and then two years using the plan actuary's modified 2014 projection scales.
-Post- retirement mortality Tables projected thirteen years using Projection Scale BB and then two years using the plan actuary's modified 2014 projection scales.
+Post- retirement mortality rates for female service retirements and beneficiaries were based the RP-2000 Combined Healthy Mortality Tables projected thirteen years using Projection Scale BB and then two years using the plan actuary's modified 2014 projection scales, which was further projected on a generational basis using the plan actuary's modified 2014 projection scales.
 Disability mortality rates were based on special mortality tables used for the period after disability retirement.